hanjuTsai/BasketballReferenceCrawler/README.md

 2. `The season in which he got the award`
 3. `The season in which he selected as all star`
 4. `Whether the player is American`

-##### FinalVersion.xlsx
-The info mentioned above gathered for each season each player

 ##### Required
 1. [Chromedriver](http://chromedriver.chromium.org)